Marcos-Iorio/Marcos-Iorio/README.md

 ## Hey there, I'm Marcos Iorio 👋

-I work as a web developer at **Lund Marketing** making webpages in Wordpress and Vtex.
+I worked as a web developer at **Lund Marketing** making webpages in Wordpress and Vtex since 2021.
+Currently I'm searching for a full time job.

 ## About me